knocklabs/docs/pages/getting-started/example-app.md

 section: Getting started
 ---

+Below you'll find a number of Knock example apps to learn from or incorporate into your project.

 ## React in-app notifications example app

-Learn more about integrating Knock into your web application to power in-app notification feed and toasts experiences using our [React example app](https://github.com/knocklabs/in-app-notifications-example-nextjs).
+Learn more about integrating Knock into your web application to power in-app notification feed and toast experiences using our [React example app](https://github.com/knocklabs/in-app-notifications-example-nextjs), written in Next.js.

 [See a live demo](http://knock-in-app-notifications-react.vercel.app/)